yihui/yihui.org/content/tinytex/_index.md

 tinytex::pdflatex('test.tex')
 ```

 That is all an average R user needs to know.
+If you are a developer, you may want to install [some more packages](https://github.com/yihui/tinytex/blob/master/tools/pkgs-yihui.txt) via `tinytex:::install_yihui_pkgs()`.
+This function installs packages that I need for building PDF vignettes of many CRAN packages, and may save you some time for searching for them [by yourself](https://github.com/yihui/tinytex/issues/135).

 If you do not use R, you need to know one more thing: the `tlmgr` command.

 ## For Other Users